 Date Format

 Grep Badger's UI is built with Angular, so the custom date format uses Angular date formatting.
-The default value is M/d/yy, h:mm a.

 This means the value you enter follows Angular's DatePipe format rules, which are based on Unicode date field patterns.